giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/motivation.html %}

-Under the `x-axis`, you can find an interactive slider that allows shifting the time series of the stock traded in the XXX exchange (in'`blue`.
+Under the `x-axis`, you can find an interactive slider that allows shifting the time series of the stock traded in the `II` exchange (in'`blue`.
 By hovering the graph, you will be able to observe the `Pearson correlation` coefficient between the two time-series.

 As expected, the general dynamics underlying the stochastic processes are almost equal.
-However, a better fit can be obtained by slightly shifting the XXX price by `- XXX ms`.
+However, a better fit can be obtained by slightly shifting the `II` price by `- 10 ms`.
 It clearly indicates that there are indeed some differences in terms of information propagation and that delayed correlation are worth looking at.

 > **Note**: this correlation estimator is ill-defined (as it will be explained later, the stationarity assumption between observation is not valid in this case).
 However this choice has been made to demonstrate the validity of the research question studied in this project.
 Indeed, the price times-series are easier to visualise and interpret than `log returns`.